-You will be well on your way to becoming an excellent team member, and not an average team member.
+You will be well on your way to becoming an excellent team member, and not an average team member like we have discussed previously.
 Basically, you will become the leader within your team, even though you are not in the leadership position.

 After a period of time, your overachievements will become the new standard for everybody else to meet.
 Then, because the standards have altered, so will the processes that your team and all the other teams in your department follow.